mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-reservoir-computing-and-lorenz-system.md

 ```

 #### Generating an Output from the Model

+In order to recursively generate an output from our model

 ```python
 # For this example, let's graph the last point in our training data and use this as our starting point.